Requirements for Certificates, Degrees and University Transfer

 Requirements for Occupational Certificates

 We’ll start by telling you how to complete a certificate.
 This is the simplest goal, because there’s not a lot to figure out.
-Just turn to the section entitled “Degrees and Certificates” for a brief overview of all the degrees and certificates offered.
-You will also see "Degrees" and "Certificates" tabs for each academic department which specify exactly which courses are required in order to complete the various programs.
-In the Degrees and Certificates section, you’ll find listed the most common areas of study that people are interested in - whether VVC offers a program in that field or not.
+Just turn to the section entitled “Programs of Study” for a brief overview of all the degrees and certificates offered.
+You will also see a "Programs" tab for each academic department which specify exactly which courses are required in order to complete the various programs.
+In the Academic Departments section, you’ll find listed the most common areas of study that people are interested in - whether VVC offers a program in that field or not.
 If we don’t have a particular program, at least you’ll find some information about some of the institutions that do.

 Under each area of study, VVC may offer the following types of certificates.